Gunman kills 2 during Oslo Pride festival; terror suspected

 One of the shootings happened outside the London Pub, a bar popular with the city’s LGBTQ community, just hours before the parade was set to begin.

+Benjamin Lau- Henriksen, 15, and his friend Li-Sullivan Köker Bolstad, 16, walked by the London Pub on their way home from a nearby Pride party for young people about two hours before the shooting.
+Had they been of drinking age, they would have been at the bar, they said.

+“Had we been over 18 yesterday, we would have been there and we could have died,” Bolstad said.
+“I’d like to say I’m surprised, but I’m not because as queer youth we live in fear of something like this happening.”

-Police attorney Christian Hatlo said the suspect was being held on suspicion of murder, attempted murder and terrorism, based on the number of people targeted at multiple locations.
+Police said civilians assisted them in detaining the suspect.
+Police attorney Christian Hatlo said the man was being held on suspicion of murder, attempted murder and terrorism, based on the number of people targeted at multiple locations.

 “Our overall assessment is that there are grounds to believe that he wanted to cause grave fear in the population,” Hatlo said.